 The philosophy at McMaster Children's Hospital is to provide family-centred care.
 We believe in using the most advanced surgical techniques to help treat our patients in a caring and compassionate manner.

 The Family Resource Library is located in the 3F clinic. volunteer staff are available to help families find information about their child's health or illness.
-Pamphlets, books and resources on internet are available.
+Pamphlets, books and resources on internet (Pectus Excavatum Surgery at McMaster Children's Hospital) are available.

 Every six months we survey families to ask your perceptions of care.
 If you have any concerns, please contact Paul Agar.